01. What is Wolbachia?

 07. Do other animals carry Wolbachia?

 Wolbachia is common among arthropods (including insects, spiders and other small animals with no backbone).
-Up to 60% of insect species naturally carry Wolbachia, including butterflies, dragonflies, moths and some mosquito species, but not the primary species of mosquito involved in the transmission of dengue, Zika and chikungunya.
+Up to 60% of insect species naturally carry Wolbachia, including butterflies, dragonflies, moths and some mosquito species, but not the primary species of mosquito involved in the transmission of Zika, dengue, chikungunya and yellow fever.

 Wolbachia is also found in certain types of roundworms – known as nematodes – but this is very different to the insect Wolbachia that we work with.
 Wolbachia is not found in any larger animals such as mammals, reptiles, birds and fish.

 08. What type of Wolbachia does the World Mosquito Program work with?

 Wolbachia refers to a whole genus of bacteria, of which there are many different types and strains.
 We’ve examined several strains of insect Wolbachia, and the most effective strain we’ve found is the one that we are currently using in the field - wMel.